 - Loyal and Committed – Once they’re in, they’re all in.
 Statista surveys found that 65% of Dominican women on international dating sites seek a supportive, long-term partner.
 Loyalty is non-negotiable.

-- Adventurous Spirit – From dancing merengue to checking out new places, they crave excitement.
+- Adventurous Spirit – From dancing merengue to visiting new places, they crave excitement.
 This makes them fun partners who keep monotony at bay.

-- Resourceful – Growing up in a country where economic challenges are common, many Dominican women develop a knack for making the most of what they have.
-This practicality shines in relationships too.
+- Resourceful – Growing up in a country where economic challenges are common, many Dominican women develop a talent for making the most of what they have.
+This practicality shines in relationships, too.

 What Do Dominican Women Look for in Men?